Elvis on Tour: Production

 Parker asked MGM to remove parts of Presley's interview from the film, including the singer's negative comments about his acting career.
 Some of his comments were ultimately included in the final cut with a compilation film clip of Presley's on-screen kisses that reflected the repetitive plot of his films.
 Ken Zemke was the documentary's primary editor, while Martin Scorsese edited the film's montage.
 As in Woodstock, Scorsese used split screens to focus on the performer, as well as on individual band members.
 Abel's company, Cinema Associates, partnered with Cinema Research Corporation to develop a technique to change the film's resolution: the footage was originally shot in 16 mm, and it was later squeezed or compressed to a 35 mm film that gave the material a quality gain of 50%.
 The transfer was then augmented to 70mm with the use of an optical printer.
 Abel also used the technique for the production of his 1973 film Let the Good Times Roll featuring footage of singers from the 1950s and 60s.

 Release and reception

 Elvis on Tour was released on November 1, 1972.
 As Parker closed negotiations with NBC for Presley's upcoming television special Aloha from Hawaii via Satellite, MGM executive James T. Aubrey urged them to delay the broadcast planned for November 18 to avoid both releases overlapping.
 Elvis on Tour placed at number 13 on Variety's National Box Office Survey.
 The film covered its production expenses soon after its opening, as it was shown in 187 theaters in 101 towns and took in $494,270 in three days.

 The January 1973 opening of the documentary in Japan attracted 52,830 spectators who contributed $131,311 to the local box-office.
 On January 28, 1973, Elvis on Tour tied with Walls of Fire for Best Documentary Film at the 30th Golden Globe Awards.
 It became the only film starring Presley to earn an award.
+When Elvis saw the award being won on television from his private bathroom in his Las Vegas suite, he came hopping out with delight at his victory.